Gal Gun: Double Peace: Synopsis

 The game takes place in a fictional academy in Japan, named Sakurachi Academy.
 A student cupid angel, Ekoro, has to strike a student with a love arrow during her exam, which will help the student find the love of her life.
 The target is protagonist Houdai Kudoki, an unpopular male student at the academy.
 However, Ekoro notices that Kurona, a demon angel who is also doing a practical exam, has the same intended target of Houdai.
 In an effort to strike the target first, Ekoro accidentally increases the dose of the arrow by thirty-two times the original intended amount.
 This makes every girl at the school grow madly in love with Houdai, frantically running after him in an effort to claim him as their partner.
-At the same time, the aforementioned demon angel is striking girls with her staff, which makes the girls love Houdai in a more physical fashion, which includes injuring him in a fashion similar to bondage.
+At the same time, the aforementioned demon angel is striking girls with her staff, which makes the girls express their love for Houdai via the act of aggressive "crush bullying".
 Due to unintended side effect caused by increased dose of the shot, Houdai will face a life alone if he doesn't find his "True Love" girlfriend before the sunset.

 The sisters Shinobu and Maya, who are the students at the academy and childhood friends of Houdai are also relevant to the plot.
 They aren't affected by Houdai's curse due to a hidden profession as demon hunters, the sisters spend the game hunting Kurona, whilst also rekindling a bond with Houdai, whom they have not spoken to in three years.

 The game features branching paths and multiple endings.